 - Encourage students to investigate topics, organizations, and issues that are of importance to them.

-- Provide ungraded prompts such as exit/entry slips that put students’ personal experience into dialogue with the course content.
+- Provide ungraded prompts such as exit/entry slips that put students’ personal experiences into dialogue with the course content.

 - Provide opportunities for students to share their capstone projects with industry experts, and receive feedback from those experts.

-- Invite student to self-evaluate their own work and work habits.
+- Invite students to self-evaluate their own work and work habits.

 - Give practical tips on how to improve their learning capacity and skill sets.

-Adult learners focus their learning around problems, not subjects
+Adult learners focus their learning on problems, not subjects

-- Ask students to solve realistic problems that the industry has faced or continue to face.
+- Ask students to solve real problems that the industry has faced or continue to face.